Slovenia: Doing business and staying in touch

 Doing Business in Slovenia

 Smart dress is advised.
 Appointments are usual and visitors should be punctual.
 A firm handshake is the typical start to any business meeting.
 Business cards are essential.
-Executives will generally have a good knowledge of German, English and sometimes Italian.
+Executives will generally have a good knowledge of English, German and sometimes Italian.
 There is a well-developed network of local agents, advisers, consultants and lawyers willing to act for foreign companies.

 Gifts are welcome for business lunches or dinners and essential when visiting someone’s home.
 The most suitable gifts include luxury items such as a bottle of Scottish whisky or a good bottle of wine.